celery/celery/docs/userguide/monitoring.rst

 ~~~~~~~~~~~~~~~~~

 By default the camera takes a snapshot every second, if this is too frequent
-or you want higher precision then you can change this using the
+or you want to have higher precision, then you can change this using the
 ``--frequency`` argument.
 This is a float describing how often, in seconds,
 it should wake up to check if there are any new events::